 In light of America’s historically complicated relationship with food, it’s no surprise that the demand for nutritionists is on the rise.
-More nutritionists are being called to help patients battle ubiquitous conditions like diabetes, heart disease, and obesity.
-If helping patients develop healthy eating habits and guiding clients in their nutritional journey is of interest to you, you may want to consider a career as a nutritionist.
+More nutritionists are being called to help their clients battle ubiquitous conditions like diabetes, heart disease, and obesity.
+If helping people develop healthy eating habits and guiding clients in their nutritional journey is of interest to you, you may want to consider a career as a clinical nutritionist.

 Before delving into how to become a nutritionist, you should consider what kind of clinical nutritionist most aligns with your career goals.
-There are three, primary avenues to becoming a nutritionist today.
-You can pursue licensure as a Certified Clinical Nutritionist (CCN) or Certified Nutrition Specialist (CNS).
-Alternatively, you might decide to go without licensing and become a Clinical Nutritionist (CN), instead.
+There are two, primary avenues to becoming a nutritionist today.
+You can pursue certification as a Certified Nutrition Specialist (CNS) or become a Registered Dietician (RD), instead.

-In order to practice as a nutritionist, most states do require you to be licensed and certified, with education and experience under your belt.
-The certified nutritionist requirements, however, vary from state to state.
-Most include receiving a degree, completing supervised practice, and passing an exam, such as the CCN and CNS certifications detailed below.
+In order to practice as a nutritionist, many states do require you to be licensed.
+The requirements, however, vary from state to state.
+Most include earning a degree, completing supervised practice, and passing an exam, such as the CNS certification detailed below.

 Here are the various ways you can become a nutritionist today.

-As of 2019, only nineteen states had licensing requirements for Clinical Nutritionists.
-In states that don’t regulate the use of this term, anyone with an interest in diet or nutrition can label themselves as such.
-However, uncredentialed nutritionists are unlikely to find work in a medical office or research facility.
-Instead, it is more common that nutritionists pursue higher education and licensing either as a CCN or CNS.
+Many states don’t regulate the use of this term — anyone with an interest in diet or nutrition can label themselves as such.
+However, uncredentialled nutritionists are unlikely to find work in a medical office or research facility.
+Instead, it is more common that nutritionists pursue higher education as a pathway to certification as a CNS.

 Certified Nutrition Specialist (CNS)

-Certified Nutrition Specialists are advanced, credentialed experts who work closely with their patients to effect dietary changes.
+Certified Nutrition Specialists are advanced, credentialed experts who work closely with their clients to effect dietary changes.
 They are qualified to work with people who’ve been diagnosed with obesity, high blood pressure, diabetes, heart disease, as well as disordered eating.
 They’re also able to provide nutrition education and advising to school systems, government agencies, rehabilitation facilities, and community programs.
-Those who earn the CNS board certification pass the most rigorous standards of any nutritional professional.
+Those who earn the CNS board certification pass rigorous standards.
 As such, those who hold a CNS title are in high demand and highly valued by employers.

-Certified Nutrition Specialists are expected to meet the most advanced academic requirements of all nutritionists.
+Certified Nutrition Specialists are expected to meet advanced academic requirements.
 They must earn at least a master’s degree in Nutrition from an accredited university.
 Certified Nutrition Specialists are required to have completed courses in biochemistry, assessment, evidence-based nutrition, developmental nutrition, among other courses.
-They must also complete 1,000 hours of supervised experience in nutrition, either before or after passing the CNS examination.
-Some nutrition schools allow you to get a head start on your CNS license through clinical experiences.
-For example, the University of Bridgeport provides 255 of the required experiential hours online, via a virtual clinic.
+They must also complete 1000 hours of supervised experience in nutrition, either before or after passing the CNS examination.
+Some nutrition schools allow you to get a head start on your CNS certification through clinical experiences.
+For example, the University of Bridgeport provides up to 255 of the required experiential hours online, via a virtual clinic.

-Licensure as a CNS is earned after passing a 200 question, multiple-choice exam.
+Certification as a CNS is earned after passing a 200 question, multiple-choice exam administered by the Board for Certification of Nutrition Specialists (BCNS).
 Passing the exam is determined by a pass-fail score.
 Additionally, Certified Nutrition Specialists are required to finish 75 continuing education credits every five years in order to maintain their certification.